Scaling Laws for Imitation Learning in Single-Agent Games: Limitations

 \section{Limitations}

 \paragraph{Natural performance metrics.} There is no reason in general to expect game scores to scale smoothly.
 If they do, \citet{hilton2023scaling} define them as \emph{natural performance metrics}.
+Hence, one way of viewing our results is as a confirmation of the score functions for NetHack and Atari as natural performance metrics for IL.
 We expect that for any game score to be a natural performance metric, it needs to be at least somewhat dense so it tracks learning progress, which is why we focused on environments with relatively dense rewards in this paper\footnote{This, however, does \emph{not} guarantee we will observe scaling laws in these environments when using IL!}.
 It's possible our results extend to highly sparse reward settings as well, but one may need to introduce alternative proxy metrics (e.g. intrinsic performance~\citep{hilton2023scaling}) in that case.

-\paragraph{Experimental setup.} Previous works have pointed to the importance of tuning hyperparameters (e.g. learning rate, batch size, adam optimizer parameters, etc.) for every run on the isoFLOP profile.
-Since we didn't find any major sensitivies to hyperparameters during some initial tuning, and to limit computational cost, we kept all hyperparameters fixed for all isoFLOP profiles (\autoref{fig:bc-loss-iso-flop},~\autoref{fig:bc-return-iso-flop}, and~\autoref{fig:rl-return-iso-flop-score}) and used ``snapshots" of the same run to evaluate different FLOP budgets for the same model size.
-Therefore, we would like to point out there is considerable uncertainty in the exact values of the reported power law coefficients.
-Nevertheless, we expect the overall trends to still hold.
+\paragraph{Experimental setup.} Previous works have pointed to the importance of tuning hyperparameters for every run on the isoFLOP profile.
+In particular,~\citet{hoffmann2022training} recommend using a separate cosine learning rate schedule for every FLOP budget on the isoFLOP profile.
+However, to limit computational cost, we used a constant learning rate for every model size so we could leverage ``snapshots" of the same run to evaluate different FLOP budgets for the same model size.
+While we did tune this constant learning rate pretty carefully (see~\autoref{appendix:training-details}), there will nevertheless be some uncertainty in the exact values of all our power law coefficients.
+However, we expect the overall trends to still hold.